 All Annual Security and Fire Safety Reports are kept up to date on the Lackawanna College website.
-Please refer to the Clery Reports page of the site, which can be accessed in the footer of every Lackawanna College web page.
+Please refer to the Clery Reports page of the site, which can be accessed here.

 Student ID Cards

 All students are issued a student ID card at orientation.
 This card is your official College identification and must be carried at all times.
 Report a lost, damaged, or stolen card immediately to Public Safety to prevent unauthorized use of the card.
 Replacement fees are charged on an escalating fee schedule as follows: